 The purpose of this phase was to reduce the complexity of the network representation of the data while still preserving critical relationships.
 Inspired by AUTHOR et al. (2019), we used ‘fast-and-greedy community detection’ (Clauset et al., 2004) to find clusters of tightly knit words.
 These clusters were seen as representations of candidate themes.
 We then calculated links between clusters/candidate themes by counting the number of word-links between themes.
 We visualised the map showing only the most prevalent connections (Foti et al., 2011) and, applying community detection again but now on the thematic map, were able to find clusters of themes (represented in colour in Figure 2).

-Figure 2: Thematic map for theoretical excerpts.
+Figure 2: Thematic map for excerpts.
 Each circle represents a cluster of words/candidate theme, and each arrow represents word-connections between clusters.
 Size of circles indicates the number of words contained in that cluster.
 Circle colours represent clusters of themes found by applying community detection on the map.

 Critical review of themes and thematic maps